Moores Park Neighborhood Organization - MPNO (Formerly SCNO)

 In 1906 an elementary school was built at the end of Davis Ave.
 It opened in 1910.
 The school was torn down and replaced with a new building in 1958.
 In 2010 the school was closed.
 It was then purchased by Moores River Technology LLC (PSO Laboratories) for $260,000 in 2014.
-That company left and sold the building in 2018 to ASK IT Services who is currently renovating it.
+That company left and sold the building in 2018 to Convergence Networks (formerly ASK) which currently owns it.

 J.H.
 Moores was a real estate and lumber baron whose donations of land started the Lansing Parks system.

 He donated the land that was called "Belvidere Park" to the City in 1908, making it the first school-park combination in the nation and the second in Lansing.
 In 1890, it was written that "the park is threaded with pleasure walks and drives, and, in fact the whole is planned with admirable judgment."
 By 1908, "under the care and improvement of Mr. Moores [it] had been made a place or rare and artistic beauty."
 Early maps show a ravine along the west side of Bradley Ave. which carries a stream into the park.
 The entrance to the park was from Sparrow Ave. (now Moores River Dr.) just east of Bradley and through two pillars, still standing, and over the stream.
 That roadway went through the park and exited between the pillars now standing at the end of Beal Ave.
 Plaques on the pillars carry Moores' motto: